Daanish-Khan/seg4105_project/betting/README.md

 - However, if it doesn't work, it might cause alot of customer support headaches.
 	- Nodes not properly importing/text not readable/edges not correctly connecting, etc

-- It doesnt matter to those who are just starting out with the Mikado Method, as they won't have any paper graphs to import.
+- It doesn't matter to those who are just starting out with the Mikado Method, as they won't have any paper graphs to import.
-	- Just scanning isnt the whole process, you'd also need to move some nodes around to organize, so some manual intervention is required anyways
+	- Just scanning isn't the whole process, you'd also need to move some nodes around to organize, so some manual intervention is required anyways

 - Conclusion: The problem doesn't really matter for the client, as he can just import it manually, even if it'll take some time.
 New users wont even use this feature if they are new to the Mikado Method, which is likely as this methodology is niche.